WordPress/wpcs-docs/styleguide.md

 ### Unordered Lists

-Use `-` for unordereed lists, and intent two spaces for list subitems:
+Use `-` for unordered lists, and intent two spaces for list subitems:

 ```md
 - List